 Procedures or methods that have been selected through the application of the approach for the OCT that helps in the development of the suitable images for the retina and thereby helping in the accomplishment of segmentation for developing the datasets for the three-dimensional structures through the suitable detection of the availability of the diseases affecting the human eyes on a large scale [7].
 This section of the research helps in the suitable identification of the methods that have been recommended for the collection of valuable data regarding OCT that proves to be beneficial in the generation of the suitable information regarding retinal segmentation for the suitable identification of the diseases that are being demonstrated through imaging.
 This section helps in the generation of useful data regarding the methods implemented in this research to enhance the feasibility of this research by collecting the data and thereby helping in the development of the analysis for the establishment of suitable results.
-The design and strategy implemented for the accomplishment of this research are demonstrated, thereby helping in figuring out the demerits developed within this research to understand the importance of this research.
+The design and strategy implemented for the accomplishment of this research to understand the importance of this research.